slowernews/wisdom-tldr/chapters/chapter_appendix.md

 ---
 ### On aesthetics

 'Good taste is easy.
-What is challenging, is to be close to vulgarity.' -- Adam Caruso<br>
+What is challenging, is to be close to vulgarity.' -- Adam Caruso
 That's where «big bucks» are.

 > *'Most people with good taste are young and poor.'*

 > *'Sharpness is a bourgeois concept.' -- Henri Cartier-Bresson*

+> *'Form follows profit is the aesthetic principle of our times.' -- Richard Rogers*

 <!--
+Perfection is achieved, not when there is nothing more to add, but when there is nothing left to take away.
+-->

 ---
 ### On superpowers

 Not caring what other people think is a superpower.

--->
+The ability to change your mind is a superpower.